vuetifyjs/vuetify/packages/docs/src/pages/en/features/sass-variables.md

 <alert type="warning">

-  Note: SASS/SCSS variables are only supported using when using the [vuetify-loader](https://github.com/vuetifyjs/vuetify-loader).
+  Note: SASS/SCSS variables are only supported when using [vuetify-loader](https://github.com/vuetifyjs/vuetify-loader).
 This is done automatically when using the [vue-cli-plugin-vuetify](https://github.com/vuetifyjs/vue-cli-plugins/tree/master/packages/vue-cli-plugin-vuetify) plugin.

 </alert>